Our address is:

 Glasgow Women’s Library

-Our opening hours are 10am-4.30pm, Monday to Friday.
+Our opening hours are 9.30am-5pm on Monday, Tuesday, Wednesday, and Friday and 9.30am-7.30pm on Thursday.
+We are also open on Saturday from 12pm to 4pm.
 If you would like to visit the Library outside these hours, please contact us.

 Getting to us by bus